microsoft/debug-adapter-protocol/overview.md

 - debug console for interactive evaluation with autocomplete (aka REPL),
 - log points.

-Typically this work must be repeated for each development tool, as each provides different APIs for implementing UI features.
+Typically this work must be repeated for each development tool, as each uses different APIs for implementing its user interface.
-This results in lots of duplicated debugger functionality (and implementation) as indicated by the blue boxes in the following picture:
+This results in lots of duplicated functionality (and implementation) as indicated by the blue boxes in the following picture:

 ![without_DAP](./img/without-DAP.png)

-The idea behind a _Debug Adapter Protocol_ is to standardize the protocol for how a development tool communicates with debuggers.
+The idea behind the _Debug Adapter Protocol_ is to standardize an abstract protocol for how a development tool communicates with concrete debuggers.
-So all the features from the list above (and many more) ....

 Since it is unrealistic to assume that existing debuggers or runtimes adopt this protocol any time soon, we rather assume that an _intermediary_ component takes over the role of adapting an existing debugger or runtime API to the Debug Adapter Protocol.